‘This is our block!’

 Terrific.
 Three weeks into his new life at St Bartholomew’s Hospital, three weeks back from a dusty life of sand and bombs and hissing bullets.
 Three weeks of looking over his shoulder and sleepless nights from those bloody boy-racers tearing down the street past midnight, bass throbbing through the shoddy walls of his flat.
-Three weeks of too much caffeine and late-night shifts and the cramp twinges in his leg and the echo-screams of wounded men ripping him from his fever dreams.
+Three weeks of too much caffeine on late-night shifts, the cramp twinges in his leg and the echo-screams of wounded men ripping him from his fever dreams.

 And now there’s a turf war right outside, barely ten yards from his front door, half-past ten on a wet Wednesday night.
 Bloody marvellous.

 He sighs and slips on his old combat boots, the sandy worn comfortable ones that carried him through Afghanistan.
 To be fair, it’s only because one pair of shoes have dogshit all over them and the other pair are spattered with a patient’s vomit.
 But once he’d scrubbed up the sick ones and thrown out the dogshit ones he still prefers his boots.
 They make him stand straighter.

 He thinks of his sidearm, safely locked away in his bottom desk drawer and not tucked into his waistband, cold and familiar.